SS El Faro: Aftermath

 On October 7, a Navy salvage team was requested to search for the wreckage at the behest of the NTSB.
 Senator Bill Nelson of Florida wrote a letter to the agency urging them to look into TOTE's policies regarding severe weather.
 Nelson also cited that El Faros lifeboats were "outdated and inadequate for the conditions the crew faced".
 TOTE established a fund for families of the crew on October 9 through the Seamen's Church Institute of New York and New Jersey.
+The Coast Guard in its enforcement activity 5752773 report recommended to fine Tote a total of $5,350 for five code violations.

 On October 14, a $100 million lawsuit was filed against TOTE by a family member of one of the missing crew, citing negligence on the company's behalf in letting a non-seaworthy vessel sail into a hurricane.
 On October 28, another lawsuit was filed on behalf of the estate of a man who died in the sinking.
 The complaint stated that "without power, the M/V EL FARO was merely a cork in the sea as the Hurricane neared".
 By April 19, 2016, TOTE Maritime had settled with 18 of the 33 families for more than $7 million.

 was chosen to replace El Faros former operations.

+Writer William Langewiesche stated that the fact that El Faro was flagged to the United States, the fact that the ship sailed into a hurricane despite having the capacity to avoid it, and that the captain was "respected", all gave "immediate attention" to the incident.

 Search for the wreckage

 A Navy screen capture showing the stern of El Faro.

 On October 19, departed from Joint Expeditionary Base Little Creek–Fort Story in Virginia Beach, Virginia, to conduct an underwater search for El Faro.
 The vessel was equipped with a towed pinger locator, side-scan sonar, and a remotely operated vehicle.
-The search crew identified a vessel on October 31 at an approximate depth of 15,000 ft.
+The search crew identified a vessel on October 31 at an approximate depth of 15,400 ft.
 The hydrostatic pressure at this depth is approximately 6688 psi.

 The NTSB reported that the object was "consistent with a [790 ft] cargo ship ... in an upright position and in one piece".
 On November 16, the wreck was confirmed to be El Faro, and the agency announced it had completed its search of the sunken ship but did not find the VDR.
 On January 3, 2016, the NTSB opened the public accident docket on the investigation into the sinking, initially releasing underwater images and video of the vessel.

 Second and third search effort for VDR

+The VDR sitting on the ocean floor next to the mast.